linkneuro/linkneuro.github.io/_posts/2017-01-01-networked-future.md

 The economic base that will be necessary to sustain an early colony on Mars.
 That is where crypto-economics and Mars meet.
 With crypto we can create new forms of value and we are now establishing the economic infrastructure.
 We can now create new open societies based on crypto-economic principles.

-Please steelman my arguments here
-Thiel says we should steelman the people we disagree with.
-How can we make their arguments even better than we make them?
-In that vein, please submit your feedback, suggestions, comments and feel free to disagree.
-As Voltaire used to say, “I wholly disapprove of what you say and will defend to the death your right to say it.”
-There are many forks in history but not all of them matter in the end.
-Where will crypto lead you?
+### Appendix

-As an appendix, a few quotes from some of the best investors I have learned from As an added bonus, here some wisdom from some of the best investment minds, excerpts I have saved in my personal library throughout my career.
+As an added bonus, here is some wisdom from some of the best investment minds, excerpts I have saved in my personal library throughout my career.
 Even though they were not in crypto, a lot of the knowledge transfers.
 Enjoy, in no particular order:

-### Patterns among top investors Tony Robbins interviewed:

-They are obsessed not losing money.
+Patterns among top investors Tony Robbins interviewed: They are obsessed not losing money.
 They aim to get the highest reward with the least amount of money.Whats a risk less trade that I make?
 They know they are going to be wrong.
 Set up a system asset allocation that protects them.
 They are life long learners.
 They are passionate givers.

 “Markets work like a machine and to understand it one needs to understand how the machine works.”
  — Ray Dalio